I found out that Pamukkale is Turkey’s most visited attraction whilst doing my pre-trip research.. and boy, were they right!

 1. Arrive early

-It’s fairly useful advice for any tourist attraction but it’s VITAL for Pamukkale.
+It’s fairly useful advice for any tourist attraction but it’s VITAL for visiting Pamukkale.
 The crowds descending on the pools in their masses and it completely changed the experience.

 I arrived at about 8.30am and enjoyed about 40 mins of the pools to myself and a handful of others.